|

 ensue.
 I don't want to give any more clues, since they might spoil the ending,

+which is completely unique.
 Co-star Amanda Righetti (who is now a regular on "The O.C.") had no

 previous acting experience before this film.
 Heavener read dozens of actresses